-Most of my research is designed to contribute to understanding
+The research in my group is designed to contribute to understanding

-the role of genetic and environmental factors, and their interactions,
+the role of genetic, genomic and environmental factors, and their interactions,

 in the development of complex diseases.
-My work covers problems on the
+Our research covers problems on the

 full spectrum of research in this field, from theoretical

 statistics to data analysis.
 The applications include finding the

 genetic and environmental components of asthma and related traits, and of neuropsychiatric phenotypes.

 Statistical genetics problems of interest focus on applications of